tobyreid/docker-compose-azure/README.md

 # docker-compose-proxy

-Demonstrates a terraform deployed docker-compose configured azure web app.
+Demonstrates a docker-compose multi-container application with basic authentication, deployed via terraform to Azure.

 user/password is foo/bar